 Facts of the case: On October 1, 1970, Assistant Principal Solomon Barnes applied corporal punishment to Roosevelt Andrews and fifteen other boys in a restroom at a Junior High School.
-A teacher had accused Andrews of tardiness, but Andrews claimed he still had two minutes to get to class when he was seized.
-When Andrews resisted paddling, Barnes struck him on the arm, back, and across the neck.
+A teacher had accused Andrews of tardiness.
+Andrews claimed he still had two minutes to get to class.
+When Andrews resisted the paddling, Barnes struck him on the arm, back, and neck.

 Source: Ingraham v.
 Wright (1977) #2

 "Ingraham v.
 Wright."
 Oyez, https://www.oyez.org/cases/1976/75-6527.
 Accessed 9 Jun.
 2017